bootstrap-vue/bootstrap-vue/src/components/form-spinbutton/README.md

 <!-- b-form-spinbotton-vertical.vue -->
 ```

 Vertical spin buttons can also be sized using the [`size` prop](#size).
-When in vertical mode, the spin
+When in vertical mode, the
-button is rendered as an inline element.
+spin button is rendered as an inline element.

 The spin button will automatically adjust it's width to fit the displayed value.
 See the
-[Width section](#width) below for details on controling or setting the width.
+[Width section](#width) below for details on controlling or setting the width.

 ### Width

-The control (when not `vertical` or `inline`) will expand to the maximum witdh of the parent container You
+The control (when not `vertical` or `inline`) will expand to the maximum width of the parent
-can control width via utility classes such as `w-25`, `w-50`, `w-75`, or use styles to set the width.
+container You can control width via utility classes such as `w-25`, `w-50`, `w-75`, or use styles to
+set the width.

-When either `vertical` or `inline` is set, the control will adjust its width based on the displayed value.
+When either `vertical` or `inline` is set, the control will adjust its width based on the displayed
-You can use css style to control the overall width of the control (i.e. `style="width: 10rem;`).
+value.
+You can use css style to control the overall width of the control (i.e.
+`style="width: 10rem;`).

 TBD

 ### Number formatting and locale

-By default `<b-form-spinbutton>` will format the displayed number in the users browser default locale.
+By default `<b-form-spinbutton>` will format the displayed number in the users browser default
-You can change the localized formatting by specifying a locale (or array of locales) via the `locale`
+locale.
+You can change the localized formatting by specifying a locale (or array of locales) via the
-prop.
+`locale` prop.
 Number format localization is performed via
 [`Intl.NumberFormat`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/NumberFormat).
 The locales available will be dependant on the browser implementation.
-Localization only controls the
+Localization only controls
-presentation of the value to the user, and does not affect the `v-model`.
+the presentation of the value to the user, and does not affect the `v-model`.

 ```html
 <template>